Squad Number - 33

 Teams Represented - MCC, MCC Young Cricketers, Leicestershire

 Highlight of Career - Maiden first-class century v Middlesex

 Relaxations - Cards, listening to iPod

-Eckersley won six trophies at Awards Night in 2013, including being named Leicestershire’s Cricketer of the Year as well as collecting the cherished Players’ Player of the Year honour.
-He also won the Livingston Cup for Batting in the First XI as well as the John Josephs award for outstanding performance in the First XI following his 147 at Essex.
-Eckersley scooped the Supporters’ Player of the Year award and the Roger Goadby fielding award.
+Eckersley was capped in 2013 and also won six trophies at Awards Night, including being named Leicestershire CCC’s Cricketer of the Year and Players’ Player of the Year.
+He also won the Livingston Cup for Batting in the First XI, the John Josephs award for outstanding performance in the First XI, the Supporters’ Player of the Year and the Roger Goadby fielding award.

 A former member of the MCC Groundstaff, Eckersley joined Leicestershire for pre-season in 2011 and made a good impression.
 Eckersley scored almost 1,350 runs in all Second XI fixtures and was rewarded for his consistent performances by receiving the chance to impress in the First XI in the County Championship.